 This app streams events from PostHog into BigQuery as they are ingested.

-The BigQuery Export app requires either PostHog Cloud, or a self-hosted PostHog instance running version 1.30.0 or later.
+This requires either PostHog Cloud, or a self-hosted PostHog instance running version 1.30.0 or later.

 Not running 1.30.0?
 Find out how to update your self-hosted PostHog deployment!

-Enabling the app
+Enabling the destination

 - Visit the 'Apps' page from PostHog.